 Having trouble with your internet connection in Linux?
-Like any platform, there are numerous known issues which can occur and leave you unconnected.
-Most often, it’s wireless connections which fail, and the good news is they are usually pretty simple to fix.
+Like any platform, there are numerous known issues that can occur and leave you unconnected.
+Most often, it’s wireless connections that fail, and the good news is they are usually pretty simple to fix.
 Here, we’ll look at how to solve some of the most common internet problems in Linux.

 You Can’t Find a Wireless Signal

 Not being able to get on the internet due to a lack of Wi-Fi signal is one of the most common issues users face.
 Unfortunately, it can also be down to a variety of different problems.
 So, let’s look at some of the most common.

 Firstly, it could be an issue with your wireless card not being switched on.
 For whatever reason, it could have been switched off, leaving you unable to access the internet.
 To see whether this is the issue and fix it if necessary, you’ll want to launch a terminal window before typing “rfkill list all” and pressing enter.

 If you can see the words “soft block,” you’ll need to type “rfkill unblock all” followed by “Enter.”
 This may fix the issue.
 If not, you may need to disable IPv6.
 Older routers and modems tend to have problems with the modern IPv6 so disabling it can really help.